shirish93/shirish93.github.io/_ideas/2024-03-12-tuktuk-kathmandu.md

 ---
+author: shirish
+categories:
+- innovation
+- tuktuk
+- ideas
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Small electric vehicles as public transport in Kathmandu"
+title: Small electric vehicles as public transport in Kathmandu
-author: shirish
-categories: [ innovation, tuktuk, ideas ]
 ---

 Wouldn't it be cool if gas powered cars were replaced by tiny electric vehicles for public transport in Kathmandu?
 Kathmandu could even get a replacement for the infamously polluting Bikram Tempos, but in EV form!